kshitij098/Travel-Sense/README.md

 ## Setup & Usage
 1. Clone this repo and go to project directory
-2. Run `npm install` and wait installing its dependencies
+2. Run `npm i` and wait for installing its dependencies
-3. Configure `.env` file as shown in example `.env.example`
-4. Run `npm start` to start the application
+3. Run `npm start` to start the application